shehryarkhattak001/To-Do-List-App/frontend/README.md

 - Update Form.jsx to Send Data to Backend
 - Now modifying app.jsx to fetch todos from the backend when the app loads.
+- Delete request in TodoList and the Get logic in handle